Scottish Premiership team news, stats & selectors

 The Scottish Premiership is back after the international hiatus with a busy, six-game Saturday.

-Here's your lowdown on the latest teams news and stats, while you can have a go and selecting your starting sides.
+Here's your lowdown on the latest teams news and stats, while you can have a go at selecting your starting sides.

 Kick-offs 15:00 BST unless stated.